Coronavirus (COVID-19) Central

 national health agencies in closely monitoring COVID-19.

-available at UCLA Newsroom.
-Additionally, UCLA has compiled a multilingual resource hub for COVID information in 40 languages.
+the latest update available at UCLA Newsroom.
+Additionally, UCLA has compiled a multilingual resource hub for COVID information

 What actions do students need to take?

 Students who develop COVID-19 symptoms or had close contact with someone who tested positive for COVID-19 are advised to:

 Call The Ashe Center COVID-19 Hotline at (310) 206-6217 or directly schedule a Zoom COVID-19 Screening visit with a provider through our Patient Portal to determine the need

 If you have symptoms, please self-isolate until someone you have spoken to someone from The Ashe Center.

 If you were exposed (within 6 feet, for greater than 15 minutes) to someone who tested positive to COVID-19, please quarantine until after you have spoken with someone from The Ashe Center.